bryant1410/surfiki-refine-elasticsearch/README.md

 <a href="http://www.flickr.com/photos/95752811@N04/8917271544/" title="CodingInterface by NyströmAnthony, on Flickr"><img src="http://farm6.staticflickr.com/5449/8917271544_2294a111c7.jpg" width="500" height="424" alt="CodingInterface"></a>

 Above you see the four specific areas within the interface.
 When you select the edit button from the jobs sub tab, the editor will open with all files that define that job.
 You can make your edits and your changes will auto save.
-Because your stream stream file is used for the primary queries against your Elasticsearch cluster, it is convenient to also have the Elasticsearch Query Editor within the IDE such that you can formulate your query in advance of including it within the job.
+Because your stream stream file is used for the primary queries against your Elasticsearch cluster, it is convientent to also have the Elasticsearch Query Editor within the IDE such that you can formulate your query in advance of inlcuding it within the job.

 -